 - Clinical trials and research

-- Joining a study
+- Joining a trial or study

 - Withdrawing from a study

 Participating in research is voluntary and you can stop (withdraw) at any time.

 You may want to leave because you:

 - no longer have the time or energy for it